What if awakening.

 Kensho literally means to see your true nature.

-And often we call it,
+And often we call it in terms of waking up.

-The point at which we wake up.
+The point which we wake up.

-And I'm trying to get enlightened.
+I'm trying to get enlightened.

 So then I'm reaching out and trying to find something else.

-But actually it's not really the way it goes.
+It's not really the way it goes.

 Actually,

-So awakening,
+So awakening.

-It's like we're asleep,
+It's like we're asleep.

 And we wake up.

-Or realisation,
+Or realization,

-It's like we realise what's here already.
+It's like we realize what's here already.

-So Kensho can arise,
+So Kensho can.

-This sense of me attempting to do something or nothing,
+The sense of me attempting to do something or nothing,

 Or whatever it is might be,